Avoid Kettlebell Swing Form Mistakes

 Mistake #3: Chicken Necking

 It’s easy at the top of the swing to be so focused on your footing, maintaining enough core tension, packing your shoulders, focusing on the posterior pelvic tilt, not hyperextending, etc. etc. that you may just forget about your cervical spine, aka your neck.
 New clients had the propensity to neck protraction (jutting your chin forward).
 Excess movement through your neck can lead to issues throughout your upper trap, upper back, and even up in headaches.
 The goal should be to maintain as much of a neutral neck position as possible.
+This is one of the crucial kettlebell swing tips for beginners to master.

 Author